Information and Resources for Combatting the Wuhan Coronavirus

 The President secured legislation that will ensure Americans are able to be tested for free and the Administration is working with state and local partners and the private sector to open up drive-through testing sites.

-Banner Health, Arizona's largest health system, on Monday is launching drive-thru COVID-19 testing for prescreened patients at four sites, three in Phoenix and one in Tucson.
+Banner Health, Arizona's largest health system, has drive-thru COVID-19 testing for prescreened patients at four sites, three in Phoenix and one in Tucson.
 Information on those sites can be found here.

 In terms of vaccine and therapeutic development, New York announced that they will begin clinical trials using the drugs chloroquine, hydroxychloroquine, and Zithromax to treat the virus.
 This comes after the FDA announced that they would evaluate existing drugs that could serve as potential therapeutics for coronavirus patients.